rabbitmq/rabbitmq-website/site/management.md

 ### <a id="single-listener-port" class="anchor" href="#single-listener-port">Port</a>

-The port is configured using the `management.listener.port` key:
+The port is configured using the `management.tcp.port` key:

 <pre class="lang-ini">
-management.listener.port = 15672
+management.tcp.port = 15672
 </pre>

 Or, using the [classic config format](/configure.html#erlang-term-config-file):